neoforged/Documentation/docs/gui/screens.md

 `inventoryLabelX` | The relative x coordinate of where the player inventory name will be rendered.
 `inventoryLabelY` | The relative y coordinate of where the player inventory name will be rendered.

-!!! important
+:::caution
 In a previous section, it mentioned that precomputed relative coordinates should be set in the `#init` method.
 This still remains true, as the values mentioned here are not precomputed coordinates but static values and relativized coordinates.

 The image values are static and non changing as they represent the background texture size.
 To make things easier when rendering, two additional values (`leftPos` and `topPos`) are precomputed in the `#init` method which marks the top left corner of where the background will be rendered.
 The label coordinates are relative to these values.

 The `leftPos` and `topPos` is also used as a convenient way to render the background as they already represent the position to pass into the `#blit` method.
+:::caution

 ```java
 // In some AbstractContainerScreen subclass